eagle-ai/eagle-ai.github.io/tutorial-userprofile.md

 update `training-audit-path` to set to the path for training data sample (the path you used for Step 1.a) update detection-audit-path to set to the path for validation (the path you used for Step 1.b)
 4. Run ML training program from eagle UI
-5. Produce kafka data using the contents from validate file (Step 1.b) Run the command (assuming the eagle configuration uses kafka topic `sandbox_hdfs_audit_log`)
+5. Produce Apache Kafka data using the contents from validate file (Step 1.b) Run the command (assuming the eagle configuration uses Kafka topic `sandbox_hdfs_audit_log`)

 		./kafka-console-producer.sh --broker-list sandbox.hortonworks.com:6667 --topic sandbox_hdfs_audit_log